Tyonnchie-Berry-1996/Public-Test/README.md

 The first big shift for me was understanding **type-1 hypervisors**:

-> If you imagine VMware or VirtualBox *being* your OS instead of running inside one, that’s the idea behind a type-1 hypervisor.
+> If you imagine VMware or VirtualBox *being* your OS, that’s the idea behind a type-1 hypervisor.

 Running Proxmox directly on bare metal:
 - Frees the “host OS” from desktop overhead